thesquash/stlwrt/README.md

    GTK in some way or another.

 Peruse the code for five minutes and you'll see STLWRT has a long, long way to go before it's production-ready.
-Maybe July 10th isnt realistic, after all...
 I actually had it working somewhat a while ago, but I decided to dive into fixing everything all at once, which is why STLWRT is where it is.
-But the fact is GTK+ 2 was kind of poorly structured; it worked, but if you actually want to change any code, that's tough.
-STLWRT I hope will be more maintainable thanks to its wildly different source code layout.
+But the fact is GTK+ 2 was kind of poorly structured;
+it worked, but if you actually want to change any code, man, that's tough.
+STLWRT I hope will be more maintainable thanks to its much different source code layout.